Pumpkin French Toast

 - Whisk egg, milk, pumpkin, cinnamon, vanilla, and salt in a shallow dish.

-- Grease the pan (I prefer organic butter or coconut oil).
+- Grease the pan using butter, coconut oil, or avocado oil.
 When a few water drops sizzle in the pan, it is hot enough to begin.

 - Dip bread slices, one at a time, in the batter, turning them over to get them completely soaked.
 Give them a minute to really soak in the goodness!